avuko/kathe/README.md

 Additionally, unique lists of sha256 hashes,ssdeep hashes and filenames are created, to be able to access all info in the redis store.

-There are a number of "indexes" which can help you access all data:
+There are a number of "Indeces" which can help you access all data:

 ```
-hashes:sha256
+(smembers) hashes:sha256
-hashes:ssdeep
+(smembers) hashes:ssdeep
-names:filename
+(smembers) names:filename
-names:context
+(smembers) names:context
 ```

 Besides the rolling_window keys, which you probably won't need, there are